 What’s Changing, Check out

 YouTube penalizes videos and channels for breaking rules like spamming, phishing, violent/graphic material, and copyright infringement.
-A channel’s ability to publish fully monetized videos may be lost after obtaining a strike.
-In the event of repeated offenses, YouTube may close the channel.
+A channel's ability to publish fully monetized videos may be lost after obtaining a strike.
+In the event of repeated offences, YouTube may close the channel.

 More Information Regarding The Courses